Ai Accountant

 7. Accounting system sync: pushes approved entries to Tally or Zoho, keeps audit logs.

-8. Reconciliation and compliance: prepares filing reports and closes gaps with the GSTR-2B reconciliation tools guide.
+8. Reconciliation and compliance: prepares filing reports and closes gaps between purchase register and GSTR-2B.

 9. Audit trail maintenance: records automated decisions and overrides for traceability.